ROCm/rocprofiler-compute/docs/how-to/analyze/tui.rst

 ****************************************

 ROCm Compute Profiler's analyze mode now supports a lightweight Text-based User Interface (TUI) that provides an interactive terminal experience for enhanced usability.
-You can use the TUI interface as a more visually engaging and interactive alternative to explore analysis results compared to the standard CLI.
+You can use the TUI interface as a more visually engaging and interactive alternative to explore analysis results compared to the standard :doc:`cli`.
 It provides enhanced visual feedback and easy navigation without needing the extra setup of a full graphical interface.
 This analysis option is implemented as a terminal-based interface that offers real-time visual feedback, keyboard shortcuts for common actions, and improved readability with formatted output.

 .. note::

    TUI is currently in an early access state.
 While functional, you may encounter minor issues or limitations.
    Running production workloads is not recommended.

 Launch the TUI analyzer
 ----------------------------------